Skip to main content

 If you are a member of the LDS Church, you need to be interviewed by your bishop and stake president through the BYU endorsement system.

 If you are a not a LDS Church member, you can choose to have your first interview with either your own church leader or with a LDS bishop in your area.
 Your second interview will need to be conducted by the BYU Chaplain who will contact you once the first interview has been received by BYU.
-More instructions about how to request the interview are listed below.

 • No. We do not provide visas for part-time students.